-Prerequisites: Junior standing Concurrent requisite: PSY 3800 Offered: Every semester as needed
+Prerequisites: Junior standing Corequisite: PSY 3800

 This course offers students the opportunity to reflect and discuss their internship experience.
 Students will explore application of learned psychological concepts and theoretical knowledge to practical experiences in the field through discussion, writing, and video presentations.